 Moving Average (MA)

-A trend-following indicator used in technical analysis to smooth out price action by filtering out large spikes and drops in a stock’s price.
+A trend-following indicator used in technical analysis to smooth out price action by filtering out large spikes and drops in a stock’s price to create a constantly updated average price.
 The two types of moving averages are the simple MA and the exponential moving average (EMA).

 Moving Average Convergence Divergence (MACD)